wongyouth/wongyouth.github.com/source/_posts/2013-06-01-speed-spider-for-web-crawling.md

 UPDATE:

-It turns out `wget` can do all the jobs I wanted except it doest not use threads.
+It turns out `wget` can do all the jobs I wanted except it doesn't use threads.
 So wget way may be slower than SpeedSpider.
 You can download bootstrap page with code below.

     wget -m -p -E -k -np http://twitter.github.io/bootstrap